Diff: FAQ #1447

 Added

-PCI DSS Requirement 11.3.4.1 6 requires service providers that use segmentation to isolate the cardholder data environment (CDE) from other netwas added to PCI DSS v3.2orks to perform penetration tests on those segmentation controls at least once every six months, and requires service providers to perform penetration testing on segmentation controls at least every six months.
+PCI DSS Requirement 11.3.4.1 was added11.4.6 requires service providers that use segmentation to PCI DSS v3.2,isolate the cardholder data environment (CDE) from other networks to perform penetration tests on those segmentation controls at least once every six months, and requires service providersafter any changes to perform penetration testing on segmentation controls at least every six months.
 Prior to v3.2, service providers were required to test these controls at least annually.
-This requirement for greater frequency of penetration testing is a best practice until January 31, 2018, after which it becomes a requirementafter any changes to the segmentation methods.
+This requirement for greater frequency of penetration testing is a best practice until January 31, 2018, after which it becomes a requirement.the segmentation methods.

-This means thatrequirement is intended to ensure that segmentation remains effective over time, as of Feparticularly in complex or frequently changing environments.
-Service providers must ensure their defined penetration testing methodology includes:
+This means that, as of February 1, 2018, servicerequirement is intended to ensure that segmentation remains effective over time, particularly in complex or frequently changing environments.
+Service providers must haveensure their defined penetration testing methodology includes:

 Testing all segmentation controls/methods in use